Silverfeelin/Starbound-ItemInterfaces/README.md

 ## Potential Issues

 * This mod is incompatible with other mods that affect the `fossilbrush.lua` script.
 This script is used to keep the mod from causing issues on servers.
+That said, the mod is compatible with [ItemScripts](https://github.com/Silverfeelin/Starbound-ItemScripts).
 * Although the script catches item interfaces that the client does not have (that is, the configuration file), it can cause a couple of seconds of lag the first time the item is held.